tangshuang/tyshemo/docs/meta.md

   // when this field's value changed, the `watch` function will be invoke watch({ value }) {},

+  // optional, return an object to be attached to model state() {
+    return {
+      some: 'default value',
+    }
+  },
+  // optional, return an object which has the same structure of a schema defs object whose node should must be Meta
+  // if depend on a existing field, the field in deps() will not work deps() {
+    return {
+      field_a: A_Meta, // A_Meta is a Meta which defined before
+      field_b: B_Meta, // if there is another field called `field_b` on Model, this will not work }
+  },

   // optional, when an error occurs caused by this property, what to do with the error
   catch: (error) => {},